 VI.
-EXEMPTIONS, BID-WAIVERS, AND EMERGENCY PURCHASES
+EXEMPTIONS, WAIVERS, AND EMERGENCY PURCHASES

 Notwithstanding the Competitive Solicitation Process as delineated herein, Procurements that are exempt or waived shall not be subject to the Competitive Solicitation Process.
 An "Exemption" permanently exempts specific categories of Commodities or Services from the Competitive Solicitation Process due to their unique nature, while a "Bid Waiver" waives the Competitive Solicitation Process temporarily for a particular Commodity or Service because it meets certain conditions.
 With the exception of Construction Services, Electrical Work, and Professional Design Services, which are entirely Exempt from all the provisions of this Code (unless otherwise provided in the Design and Construction Code), for all other Procurements that are Exempt or meet the requirements of a Bid Waiver, while they may not be required to engage in the Competitive Solicitation Process, they are still subject to other applicable provisions of this Code as well as other policies, procedures, and guidelines established for Broward Health that govern the Procurement of Commodities and Services.
-A Contract may be awarded without following this Code's Formal Bid Process when a Bid Waiver applies in accordance with this Section or as otherwise required by Applicable Law.